Duşak

-Dushak (Duşak) is a small town in the Karakum Desert on the rim of the Kopet Dag mountains of Ahal Province, Turkmenistan.
-The town is renowned for the Battle of Dushak between British and Bolshevik forces.
+Duşak is a town on the rim of the Kopet Dag mountains in Kaka District, Ahal Province, Turkmenistan.
+The town is renowned for the Battle of Duşak between British and Bolshevik forces.
+President Serdar Berdimuhamedow was first elected to the Assembly of Turkmenistan in the Duşak electoral district in 2016.
+In 2022, it had a population of 8,405 people.

+Dependencies

+Duşak as a town has only a single dependent rural village: Şükür bagşy.